 And just like that, the night was over.
 We had witnessed NJPW’s first ever show in the UK (with Rev Pro’s help).
 The crowd soon filed out of the arena into the warm balmy British sunshine and made our way back to our homes, content that yes we may only have had a dramatically different show to what we first envisaged, but we still saw a bloody great show!

-Let’s hope that when NJPW makes their way back to these shores, they’ll bring The Bucks, Omega, Ibushi et al.
+Let’s hope that when NJPW makes its way back to these shores, they’ll bring The Bucks, Omega, Ibushi, et al.

 Now excuse me, folks, I’m jumping onto NJPW World to rewatch this entire event again.
 See you all back here at Pro Wrestling Post soon dude’s & dudette’s